 Both of these brands are very affordable and have a time-tested reputation with customers.

-If you are looking for raw, unprocessed wheat germ, take a look at this brand instead.
+If you are looking for raw, unprocessed wheat kernals, take a look at this brand instead.

 Wheat Germ Quick Reference